c-kick/easy-docker-container-updater/README.md

 While Portainer and Watchtower are robust tools for multi-container management and automated updates, they can be overwhelming or excessive for users who simply want a straightforward update solution.
 Easy Docker Container Updater offers a lightweight, controlled approach to updating containers, without the steep learning curve of more advanced tools.

-But the main *'raison d'être'* for Easy Docker Container Updater is that I needed to break out of the constrictions of Synology's native container manager, create a simple way to define container configurations with common parameters I could use across multiple containers (such as path mappings), and having my containers update automatically without any intervantion by me whatsoever.
-All managed from one central place.
+But the main *'raison d'être'* for Easy Docker Container Updater is that I needed to break out of the constraints of Synology's native container manager, create a simple way to define container configurations with common parameters that I could use across multiple containers (such as path mappings), and have my containers update automatically without any intervention from me whatsoever.
+And manage it all from one central place.

 ## Requirements:
 - Docker